-The incidence of papillary thyroid cancer (PTC) keeps increasing since the early 1980s, and has become the fastest-growing cancer in most countries of the world [1,2].
-Although the overall prognosis of PTC is good, 20-30% of the patients have recurrence, and 5-10% have progressive and treatment-refractory disease [3].
-These patients normally go through multimodal therapy including surgery, radioactive iodine therapy, external beam radiation, watchful waiting and experimental trials [4].
-In spite of the improvement of each module, the treatment effect remains unsatisfactory so that the 10-year overall survival (OS) of stage IV PTC reaches only 19.7-23.5% [5,6].
-Therefore, to develop systematic and reliable adjuvant therapies for advanced PTC is necessary.
+The incidence of papillary thyroid cancer (PTC) has increased since the early 1980s and is now the fastest-growing cancer in most countries [1,2].
+Although the overall prognosis of PTC is good, 20-30% of patients experience recurrence, and 5-10% have progressive and treatment-refractory disease [3].
+These patients normally go through multimodal therapy including surgery, radioactive iodine therapy, external beam radiation, watchful waiting, and experimental trials [4].
+In spite of these advancements, the treatment effect remains unsatisfactory such that the 10-year overall survival (OS) of stage IV PTC is only 19.7-23.5% [5,6].
+Therefore, developing systemic and reliable adjuvant therapies to improve disease-free survival (DFS) in patients with advanced PTC is necessary.

-Tumor cells have developed different immune escape mechanisms to manipulate the immune cells within their microenvironment in order to avoid recognition and elimination.
+Tumor cells have developed various immune escape mechanisms to manipulate the host immune system and the immune cell microenvironment to avoid recognition and elimination.
 Strategies employed include up-regulation of immune-inhibitory molecules, down-regulation of antigen display, or recruitment of suppressive cell populations.
-Specifically in PTCs, high level of immune checkpoint Programmed Death Ligand 1 (PD-L1) and loss of major histocompatibility complex class I (MHCI) expression correlate with tumor-associated macrophages (TAMs) and CD8+, CD4+ Tcells, and T-reg lymphocytic infiltration, but the regulation mechanisms have not been addressed [7,8].
-On the other hand, BRAFV600E mutation, as the most common genetic alteration associated with PTC (40%–80%), has been associated with suppressive immune microenvironment of PTC as well as recurrence/persistence [9,10].
-In the murine model, thyroid carcinoma harboring BRAFV600E displayed a high M2-like TAM infiltration.
-Human samples harboring BRAFV600E have low intratumoral CD8+/Foxp3+ ratio and high expression of indoleamine 2,3-dioxygenase (IDO), cytotoxic T-lymphocyte antigen 4 (CTLA-4) and PD-L1 [11-13].
-In melanoma, BRAF inhibition reportedly improves tumor recognition and elimination by the immune system, while few studies can be found in PTC [14,15].
-Therefore, it is worthwhile to understand the immune regulatory events caused by BRAFV600E-induced constitutive activation of the BRAF-MAPK pathway.
+In PTCs, high levels of immune checkpoint Programmed Death Ligand 1 (PD-L1) and loss of major histocompatibility complex class I (MHCI) surface expression correlate with tumor-associated macrophages (TAMs), CD8+ and CD4+ T-cells, and T-reg lymphocytic infiltration though the regulatory mechanisms for these observations have not been addressed [7,8].

+As the most common genetic alteration associated with PTC (40%–80%), BRAFV600E mutation is associated with the suppressive immune microenvironment of PTC and recurrence/persistence [9,10].
+In murine models of thyroid carcinoma, tumors harboring BRAFV600E displayed a high M2-like TAM infiltration.
+Human samples with BRAFV600E have a low intratumoral CD8+/Foxp3+ ratio and high expression of indoleamine 2,3-dioxygenase (IDO), cytotoxic T-lymphocyte antigen 4 (CTLA-4), and PD-L1 [11-13].
+In melanoma, BRAF inhibition improves tumor recognition and elimination by the immune system; therefore, BRAF inhibition may induce a similar response in patients with advanced PTC [14,15].
+Understanding the immune regulatory events induced by BRAFV600E-induced constitutive activation of the BRAF-MAPK pathway may lead to the development of more effective treatments for PTC.

-Major histocompatibility complex class II (MHCII) molecules are mainly expressed on antigen presenting cells (APC) such as dendritic cells (DC), macrophages, and B cells, and primarily present 12–16 amino acid peptides to CD4+ Tcells [16].
-In addition to the well-known localization on APCs, tumor-specific MHCII (tsMHCII) is also expressed on various tumor cells and related to intratumoral immune cells infiltration, superior prognosis and improved response to ICI (Immune checkpoint inhibition) in humans [17].
-In mouse models of sarcoma, breast, lung, and colon cancer, overexpression of tsMHCII increased tumor rejection and led to resistance to challenge with parental tsMHCII-negative tumor cells [18,19].
-In lung and colon cancer, especially, depletion of DCs or macrophages had no effect on the ability of mice to reject tsMHCII expressing tumor cells [20].
-The above reports raised the possibility that tsMHCII-expressing tumor cells may act as APCs to prime CD4+ Tcells.
-Whether tsMHCII is playing a role in PTC immune escape, especially in BRAFV600Erelated advanced PTC needs further investigation.
+Major histocompatibility complex class II (MHCII) molecules are mainly expressed on antigen presenting cells (APC), such as dendritic cells (DC), macrophages, and B cells, and primarily present 12–16 amino acid peptides to CD4+ T-cells [16].
+In addition to the well-known localization on APCs, tumor-specific MHCII (tsMHCII) is also expressed on various tumor cells and related to intratumoral immune cell infiltration, superior prognosis, and improved response to immune checkpoint inhibition in humans [17].
+In mouse models of sarcoma, breast, lung, and colon cancer, overexpression of tsMHCII increased tumor rejection and resistance to challenge with parental tsMHCII-negative tumor cells [18,19].
+In lung and colon cancer, depletion of DCs or macrophages had no effect on the ability of mice to reject tsMHCII expressing tumor cells [20].
+The above reports raise the possibility that tsMHCII-expressing tumor cells may act as APCs to prime CD4+ T-cells.
+Whether tsMHCII is playing a role in PTC immune escape, especially in BRAFV600E-related advanced PTC, needs further investigation.